-The consolidated financial statements include the accounts of Colibri Resource Corporation and its wholly owned subsidiaries Minera Halcones S.A. de C.V. ("Halcones"), 0901223 B.C.
+The consolidated financial statements include the accounts of Colibri Resource Corporation and its wholly owned subsidiaries, Minera Halcones S.A. de C.V. ("Halcones"), 0901223 B.C.
 Ltd., and Minera Azor Dorado S.A. de C.V.
-Halcones was incorporated on March 30, 2004 in Mexico.
-The other two companies were incorporated in 2011 to facilitate the joint venture arrangement referred to in Note 6 to the financial statements.
 All inter-company accounts and transactions have been eliminated upon consolidation.